AhmedHanafy725/0-CI/docs/installation.md

-# Installation and running
+# Installation and Configuration

-## Requirements
+## Installation

 - Create a [kubernetes cluster](https://sdk2.threefold.io/#/solution_kubernetes?id=kubernetes-cluster-deployment) .
 - Connect to the cluster using `ssh`.
-- Create a directories for bcdb and redis
+- Create directories for BCDB and Redis.

   ```bash
   sudo mkdir -p /sandbox/{var,redis}